 When you’ve finished visiting the temples, make sure to enjoy Kandy’s green spaces.
 Kandy Lake and the botanical gardens are two awesome places to enjoy nature within the city.

-Train Ride to Ella
+Train Ride To Ella

 Undoubtedly one of the most popular things to do in Sri Lanka, this train ride has become one of the country’s top tourist attractions.
 You’ll pass over the famous Nine Arch Bridge and through rolling tea plantations for about six or seven hours between Kandy and Ella.
 The ride is absolutely stunning.